A quick guide to Americans buying in France

 Persons not domiciled in France are obliged to pay tax on any income obtained from property they own in France.

-If you do rent your property out and gain less than €15,000 a year from it, you can benefit from a simplified tax regime called 'Micro Fonciere'.
+If you do rent your property out and gain less than €15,000 a year from it, you can benefit from the business regime 'réel' which allows for the deduction of charges paid.

-American buyers now account for 3% of all international buyers
+American buyers now account for 3.22% of all international buyers.

-Long standing favourites places for American buyers are: Paris, PACA and the Alps.
-However, in the last six months Leggett has also sold to US buyers in: Aquitaine, Midi Pyrenees, Centre, Brittany, Limousin, Languedoc Roussillon, Pays de la Loire, Poitou Charentes.
+Long standing favourite places for American buyers are: Paris , PACA , and the Alps.
+However, in the last six months Leggett has also sold to US buyers in: Aquitaine , Midi Pyrenees , Centre , Brittany , Limousin , Languedoc Roussillon , Pays de la Loire , Poitou Charentes .

 Michele is based in the French Alps, she was born in Florida and raised in the US Airforce, during which time she moved and changed countries every two years until her father's retirement.